 There has been a public outcry against female genital mutilation for many years – thankfully!
 It has often been justified for the same reasons – religious and cultural, and medical myths and misinformation.
-Yes, it is more extreme than the male version.
+Yes, a case can be made it is more extreme than the male version.
 Yes, more can and should be done to protect girls and women, but a lot has changed for them regarding this issue.

-None of that means that what happens to boys and men does not matter.
+None of that makes what happens to boys and men right.
+None of that means that what happens to boys does not matter.

 A woman posted on Facebook complaining that I was speaking about this issue, because she feels not enough is being done about the violation of women.
 I agree wholeheartedly that women should be protected and the wrongs against them should be stopped.
 There are many more speaking up about that, and comparably few speaking up for men.
 More needs to be done for both women and men.

 As someone who has worked mostly with men – of all orientations, backgrounds, religions and lifestyles – since 1992 I am one of those few voices speaking up for men.

 As an American, I wonder, why is my tax money paying to mutilate boys bodies?
 Why are hospitals and medical licensing boards allowing these human rights violations?

 Men’s bodies are important, too.
 It’s time for men to have the same protections women have obtained against genital mutilation in much of the world.

 How Have You (Or Those You Love) Been Affected?

 Has your body or your boyfriend’s been alterned?
 How do you feel about that?
 Are you a parent or a doctor and how do you feel about the choices you’ve made in this area?